uchicago-library/ldr_metadatastorage/README.md

 communication methods: GET

+error conditions(s): None

-The GET method for this endpoint is GUARANTEED to return an up-to-date list of collections.
+This endpoint is GUARANTEED to return an up-to-date list of collections.

 - request: /collections
 - requestReceivedTimeStamp: [ISO-8601 date and time]